Get a personal perspective from science student, Jasper, and Professor Susan Rowland, a former UQ academic.

-Jasper is a Bachelor of Science student and Professor Susan Rowland is a science lecturer.
-They’ve teamed up to answer some of your questions and help you decide what’s right for you.
+We've interviewed a UQ student and academic to find out.
+Jasper is a Bachelor of Advanced Science (Honours) student and Professor Susan Rowland is a former UQ science lecturer.
+They’ve teamed up to answer some of your questions and uncover how UQ can give you the skills you need to face the future, even when you don't know exactly what the future will look like.

 What do you think employers in your industry are looking for and how do you think UQ has equipped you with these skills?